markpollack/scdf-simulation/README.md

 The tagging and metadata is not yet present to identify the components easily.

+The white spaces between the bars is the time spent on the wire and inside the broker.

 ![Jaeger Trace view](/scdf-simulation-1.png)

 The [Trace JSON](trace.json) file can be used to build other views that show the topology over the timeline.